Akuli/odotdot/docs/std/operators.md

 ```

 Usually it's best to use [is_instance_of] in the functions added to `add_array`
-as shown above, but you don't need to do that; you can check the values in any
+as shown above, but you don't need to do that.
+You can check the values in any
-way you want.
-However, note that the function should silently return `null` for
+way you want, but make sure that the function silently returns `none` for any
-any values that it doesn't care about.
+values that it doesn't care about.

 `<std>/operators` contains more arrays for customizing operators: